This symbol indicates that the specified area is fully compliant with Americans with Disabilities Act Accessibility Guidelines (ADAAG).

 Located near the park entrance, the office has a signed parking space near the door entrance.
 The parking space is paved and the door is ADA compliant.
 Inside the office, you can obtain park information and reserve picnic shelters.
 A brochure box is located outside.

 An accessible picnic site is located between the park’s entrance gate and the enclosed shelter.
 It has a signed parking space, paved path, water hydrant, extended-end table and group grill.

 A second accessible picnic site is located near the playground, past the enclosed shelter.
 It provides a signed parking space, paved path, water hydrant, extended-end table and a pedestal grill.

 The shelter and outside patio are accessible.
-On the patio, there is an accessible water fountain, a group grill, one extended-end picnic table and nine standard picnic tables.
+On the patio, there are an accessible water fountain, a group grill and seven picnic tables, including one extended-end table.
 The shelter has an accessible entrance and door.
 Inside the shelter, the refrigerator, stove, sink and counters are accessible.
 The shelter has heat and air conditioning.
-The building has nine folding tables and 50 stackable chairs.
+The building has seven folding tables and 40 stackable chairs.
 The maximum occupancy is 40 people inside and 35 people on the patio.

 An accessible vault toilet is located off the parking lot and provides a signed parking space, a paved pathway and an accessible water hydrant.

 This shelter has not been modified.
 Paved parking has a slope of 4.3% with a 3.5% cross-slope.
 A gravel path leads to the shelter, which provides a group grill, one extended-end picnic table and seven standard picnic tables, two electrical outlets and a water fountain.
 The maximum occupancy for the shelter is 50 people.
 A rough asphalt path with a 7% slope leads to a vault toilet near the building.

 At this time, no modifications have been made for fishing.